-The Company's hull and machinery, property, cargo and equipment and excess liability insurance consists of commercial market policies that the Company renewed on November 30, 2021 for one year.
+The Company's hull and machinery, property, cargo and equipment and excess liability insurance consists of commercial market policies that the Company renews annually.
+Noble maintains hull and machinery coverage and the excess liability coverage insurance for the Shelf Drilling Barsk rig.
+SDNS is the named beneficiary of the Shelf Drilling Barsk insurance policy.
 The Company periodically evaluates its risks, insurance limits and self-insured retentions.
-As of December 31, 2021, the insured value of the Company's fleet was \$1.2 billion.
+As of December 31, 2022, the insured value of the Company's fleet, excluding the Shelf Drilling Barsk rig, was \$2.0 billion.